naltun/amongstars-discord/README.md

 This is a Python Discord bot.

+## Use the bot
+I don't publish a simple link yet because it's not stable enough, but you can use the bot on [this server](https://discord.gg/8bQmePhzef)

 ## Features
 * Solo playing of "Alone Among the Stars"
 * Ability to burn the ship log